Getting Ready for an Indefinite StayiStockphoto

 Majed (36) moved from Dubai to Berlin to be with his Dutch girlfriend Mareike, another expat living in Germany.
 In Berlin, he felt like he had finally found a place where he wanted to spend more than just six or twelve months.

 So he and Mareike started to plan their life together.
 Majed found full-time employment as a systems analyst with a global data-mining company after a while.
 “They pay me quite well,” he says, visibly pleased, “so we’ll soon move into a great loft near Schloss Charlottenburg.
-We’re even thinking about starting a family!”
+We’re even thinking about starting a family here in Germany.”

 Planning an indefinite stay like Majed and Mareike is an exciting step towards your future abroad.
 However, keep in mind that it can also involve having your work contract changed from an expat contract to a local one.
-Depending on where you live you may have to pay lower taxes, but you will also lose some of your benefits, including social security and retirement benefits in your home country.
+With a change of fiscal residency and depending on where you live you may have to pay lower taxes, but you could also lose some of your benefits.
+If there is no social security agreement between your previous and your new home, you may lose out on social security and retirement benefits you’ve paid into in your old home country.